 Gediminas Gelgotas‘ music is captivating a new and younger audience of classical music.
-Critics point to a unique and highly attractive musical language based on modern, multi-stylistic influences that combines austere, melodic beauty with a stunning rhythmic drive.
-In his 2009 personal letter to Gelgotas, Terry Riley wrote: “I like that beauty seems to be his guiding principle.
-It is what people are hungry for – music that has an element of peace.
-Gelgotas has a very unique and compelling compositional voice.”
+Critics point to a unique and highly attractive musical language based on modern, multi-stylistic influences that combine austere, melodic beauty with a stunning rhythmic drive.
+In his 2009 personal letter to Gelgotas, Terry Riley wrote: “ Gelgotas has a very unique and compelling compositional voice.”

-Gelgotas’ symphonic music premieres take place at the leading European concert halls.
-In 2015, his latest work Mountains.
+The latest symphonic premieres mark an ongoing history of the artistic tandem between Gelgotas and Järvi.
+Exclusively Järvi has conducted almost all large-scale symphonic premieres.
+Gelgotas’ previous work Mountains.
 Water.
-Freedom was commission by the Swiss Orpheus Foundation and premiered at the prestigious Zurich Tonhalle concert hall by the Baltic Sea Philharmonic, conducted by Kristjan Järvi.
-This is by far not the first collaboration in the history of the artistic tandem of the two musicians.
-Gelgotas’ work Never Ignore the Cosmic Ocean was premiered at the Berlin Konzerthaus with the Baltic Youth Philharmonic conducted by Kristjan Järvi in 2012 and was described as “a sensation“ (Neue Musikzeitung, 2012).
-It soon started to migrate throughout European festivals and turned out to be a reference point for the international career of Gelgotas.
-On 1 September 2013, the work was broadcast widely on German radio, since September 2015 it is often aired in Europe and Asia by the Mezzo TV.
-Never Ignore the Cosmic Ocean” is also released by independent French music label Naive Classique.
-From February 2017 Mezzo TV also regularly broadcasts a recording of “Mountains.
+(Freedom) was commissioned by the Swiss Orpheus Foundation and presented at the prestigious Zurich Tonhalle concert hall by Kristjan Järvi conducting Baltic Sea Philharmonic.
+Järvi also premiered Gelgotas’ Never Ignore the Cosmic Ocean at the Berlin Konzerthaus in 2012, which was described as “sensation“ (Neue Musikzeitung).
+This particular opus soon started to migrate throughout European festivals and turned out to be a reference point for the international career of Gelgotas.
+On 1st September 2013, the work was broadcast widely on German radio stations, and since September 2015 it is aired regularly on Mezzo TV in Europe and Asia.
+Never Ignore the Cosmic Ocean is also released by independent French music label Naïve.
+From February 2017 Mezzo TV also regularly broadcasts a recording of Mountains.
 Waters.
-Freedom”, which has also been broadcasted live on Boiler Room in August 2016 from the Tchaikovsky Hall in Moscow.
+(Freedom).

 The first symphony by G. Gelgotas titled Extracultural was premiered in January 2015 at the legendary Leipzig Gewandhaus concert hall by the New Ideas Chamber Orchestra NICO and the MDR Symphony Orchestra led by Maestro Järvi.
 It was a joint commission between the Mid-Germany Radio Symphony Orchestra and Vilnius Festival, later in the same year presented at the Lithuanian National Philharmonic in Vilnius and performed by NICO, Lithuanian National Symphony Orchestra, also conducted by Kristjan Järvi.

 Gediminas Gelgotas’ musical language is based on a refined aesthetic that is flavoured with sometimes sharp, sometimes gentle hints of (post)minimalism involving the frequent appearance of broken melodic segments, short, angular sections, occasional rigid ‘roboticisms’ in rhythm, melody and musical temperament.
 Though aggressive, unconventional string techniques are often employed, a sensuous nucleus remains intact.
-Universally important ideas are expressed in the titles of his works (“What’s Unrobotizable”, “Never Ignore the Cosmic Ocean”, “Extracultural”).
+Universally important ideas are expressed in the titles of his works (What’s Unrobotizable, Never Ignore the Cosmic Ocean, Extracultural).

 Gediminas Gelgotas (b.
 1986) studied piano, trumpet and composition from 1993 to 2005 at the National M. K. Čiurlionis School of Art (Vilnius, Lithuania).
 In 2011 he graduated from the Lithuanian Academy of Music and Theatre, where he studied composition and orchestral conducting.
 He later continued his academic career at the Hochschule for Music and Theater Hamburg, where he studied composition with Peter Michael Hamel (2009–2010).